- Must visit

 Discover the best of Alicante — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Alicante trip today.

-Leading contemporary art museum in the old town, known for its strong 20th-century collection and a central location near key historic sights.
+Leading contemporary art museum with a strong 20th-century collection in a restored historic building.

-Tipping is modest.
-Round up or leave 5-10% in restaurants for good service.
-A little change is fine in cafes.
-Taxis are usually rounded up; hotel tips are optional.
+Tipping is optional.
+In restaurants, round up or leave 5-10% for good service.
+Small change is fine in cafes; taxis are usually rounded up.

 Official public transport app